davidpallmann/hashnode-backups/cloaf1rr4000108jl4oau0c2j.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1698506677457/5e2a6382-929d-4b19-80f9-980e8af3e63b.png align="center")

 Once the phone and watch were paired and set up, I was eager to put it on my wrist, but the band was too small.
 No worries, that's why there was a longer half-band in the box, right?
 Unfortunately, removing one band and adding another is anything but simple.
-There's a side button / shift the band action needed to remove or insert a band into place.
+There's a tricky press-side-button / shift-the-band action needed to remove or insert a band into place.
 Once again YouTube videos came to the rescue.
 This was by far the most difficult part of the setup.

 The watch wanted me to install a software update, so I dutifully put it on the charger and let it update.
 An hour went by and it still showed status updating.
 Finally I took it off the charger, and then it suddenly announced the update was complete and restarted.